access-ci-org/ipf/docs/INSTALL.md

 ### What is IPF?

-IPF is a Python program that gathers resource information, formats it in a [GLUE2 standard format (5)](#glue2), and publishes it to XSEDE's Information Services.
-IPF is configured to run one or more “workflows” that define the steps that IPF executes to discover, format, and publish a specific type of resource information.
+IPF is a Python program that gathers resource information, formats it in a [GLUE2 standard format (5)](#glue2), and publishes it to a RabbitMQ service.
+IPF is configured to run one or more “workflows” each defining the steps that IPF executes to collect, format, and publish a specific type of resource information.

 ### How is an IPF workflow defined?

 Each IPF workflow consists of a series of "steps" with inputs, outputs, and dependencies.
 The steps for each workflow are defined in one or more JSON formatted files.
 Workflow JSON files can incorporate other workflow JSON files: for example, the `<resource>_services_periodic.json` workflow contains one step, which is the `<resource>_services.json` workflow.

-IPF workflows are typically defined by JSON files under
-$IPF_ETC_PATH/ipf/workflow/, particularly in $IPF_ETC_PATH/ipf/workflow/glue2.
+IPF workflows are typically defined by JSON files under $IPF_ETC_PATH/ipf/workflow/, particularly in $IPF_ETC_PATH/ipf/workflow/glue2.

 ### How is an IPF workflow invoked?

 To run a workflow execute the ipf_workflow program passing it a workflow definition file argument, like this:

     $INSTALL_DIR/ipf-VERSION/ipf/bin/ipf_workflow <workflow.json>

-Workflow JSON files are specified relative to $IPF_ETC_PATH, so `ipf_workflow sysinfo.json` and
+Workflow JSON files are specified relative to $IPF_ETC_PATH, for example:
+`ipf_workflow sysinfo.json`
-`ipf_workflow glue2/<resource>_services.json` are both valid
+`ipf_workflow glue2/<resource>_services.json`
-invocations.

 Part of workflow configuration includes generating $IPF_ETC_PATH/ipf/init.d scripts to run a workflow periodically.
 These scripts are usually copied to the system /etc/init.d directory during installation.

 ### Which workflows should I configure and run?